Gray categories with duals and their diagrams: Gray categories with duals

+\end{enumerate} A {\bf pivotal category} is a planar 2-category with one object, regarded as a monoidal category with additional structure. \end{definition}

+Note that the pivotal category in Definition \ref{plandef} is often called {\em strict pivotal category} in the literature.
+As we do not make use of weak pivotal categories, the word 'pivotal' always stands for {\em strict pivotal} throughout the article.

 Note that the 2-functor $*$ and the collection of morphisms $\epsilon_a$ in a planar 2-category are not independent.
-The following lemma shows that the 2-morphisms $\epsilon_a$ determine the action of the functor $*$ on the 2-morphisms uniquely.
+For a given 1-morphism $a$, the 2-morphisms $\epsilon_a$ and $\epsilon_{a^*}^*$ determine an adjunction between $a$ and $a^*$ in the 2-category $\mac C$ \cite{KS}.
+The following lemma shows that this choice of data for every 1-morphism determines the action of the functor $*$ on the 2-morphisms uniquely.

-\begin{lemma}\cite{kelly_laplaza, BWSC} For any 2-morphism $\alpha: a\rightarrow b$ in a planar 2-category, the dual $\alpha^*: b^*\rightarrow a^*$ is given by
+\begin{lemma}\cite{kelly_laplaza, BWSC} For any 2-morphism $\alpha\colon a\rightarrow b$ in a planar 2-category, the dual $\alpha^*\colon b^*\rightarrow a^*$ is given by